ankitosh/aws-terraform-systems-manager/README.md

-2) 2 Maintainance Window for Updates to be dployed on instances for Test and Prod --For Test systems, maintainance windows is 3rd Sunday of each month --For Prod Systems, Maintance windows is 4th Sunday of each month. ---( mw.tf)
+2) 2 Maintainance Window for Updates to be dployed on instances for Test and Prod --For Test systems, maintainance windows is 3rd Sunday of each month --For Prod Systems, Maintance windows is 4th Sunday of each month. ---( mw.tf) --Maintainance windwo is 4 hours and cutoff point 1 hour before.
 3) Register Target for patchig
    --( Targets are registered via Tag and Value) -- (registered_targets.tf )
 4) Register Tasks for to be performed. (tasks.tf)